-- Staff use language carefully to reflect gender equality (for example: we wouldn't say 'ladies first', we would teach the children about letting each other through a door as a polite thing to do; we would talk about firefighters not firemen; police officers not police men or women; nurse not male nurse which suggests a man as a nurse is unusual) - Teachers don't ask children to get into boy and girl groups / teams in (for eg) PE - We provide a balanced sporting offer for all children and monitor up-take of all clubs - We make sure that there is a gender balance to our pupil surveys; school councils etc so that we hear the voice of boys and girls equally - We teach the children about stereotyping within the curriculum and we check toys / displays / book corners - We challenge stereotypes through the books we read children; choices of images we present etc - We analyse all our data by gender to check if there is an issue we need to address (eg improving the attainment of boys in writing)
+- Staff use language carefully to reflect gender equality (for example: we wouldn't say 'ladies first', we would teach the children about letting each other through a door as a polite thing to do; we would talk about fire-fighters not firemen; police officers not police men or women; nurse not male nurse which suggests a man as a nurse is unusual) - Teachers don't ask children to get into boy and girl groups / teams (e.g. for PE) - We provide a balanced sporting offer for all children and monitor up-take of all clubs - We make sure that there is a gender balance to our pupil surve - ys; school councils etc so that we hear the voice of boys and girls equally - We teach the children about stereotyping within the curriculum, and we check toys / displays / book corners - We challenge stereotypes through the books we read children; choices of images we present etc - We analyse all our data by gender to check if there is an issue we need to address (e.g. improving the attainment of boys in writing)